 In this blog post I outline steps to help you go from this….

-If you you’re really finding it hard to part with certain items, the One-Year Box Challenge may be for you.
-Simply pack a box with any items on which you are undecided or that you don’t think you can live without.
-Seal it and label with the date one year out.
+If you’re really finding it hard to part with certain items, the One-Year Box Challenge may be for you.
+As you do your big Spring clean, simply pack a box (or two or three) with any items about which you are undecided or that you don’t think you can live without.
+Seal it and label the boxes with the date one year out.
 When that date comes, just get rid of it.
 Don’t even open it.
-If you didn't miss whatever is inside, you don’t need it.
+If you didn’t miss whatever is inside, you don’t need it.